Weather protection, rain and dust protection for wildlife photographers

 With the right rain cover, these risks can be significantly reduced.

 Among the simplest solutions are so-called rain sleeves or “shower caps”.
-These are usually made of transparent plastic and are simply pulled over camera and lens.
-Such solutions are very light and are particularly suitable as a backup in your camera backpack.
+These are usually made of transparent plastic and are simply pulled over the camera and lens.
+Such solutions are very light and are particularly suitable as a backup in the camera backpack.

-However, these covers also have clear limitations: they usually fit rather loosely, can slip in the wind and offer only limited operating comfort with long telephoto lenses.
+However, these covers also have clear limits: they usually fit relatively loosely, can slip in the wind and offer only limited operating comfort with long telephoto lenses.

 Caruba rain protection, practical and affordable solutions